martygubar/bds-getting-started/lab-create-user/create-user.md

 * Add a user to the Linux OS
 * Add this new user to Hadoop admin groups

-## Connect to the Cluster's Master Node that Contains the Primary Kerberos KDC
+## Connect to the Cluster's First Master Node
-The KDC is running on the first master node.
-As the OPC user:
+The KDC is running on the cluster's first master node.
+Log into that node as the OPC user:

     ssh `your-first-master-node``

-## Create the admin `bds` kerberos principal
+## Create the Admin `bds` Kerberos Principal
 The opc user has sudo privileges on the cluster - allowing it to switch to the root user and then run privileged commands.
 Change to the root user, connect to the Kerberos KDC and add a new kerberos principal `bds`.
 Specify a password for this user and keep the password in a safe place.

     # sudo bash